The ‘Aiea Public Library is an authorized Passport Acceptance Facility. Learn about passport processing hours and requirements.

 All programs are subject to change.
 See a schedule of upcoming events on the HSPLS Events Calendar.

 Celebrate the importance of early literacy and come together to nurture pre-reading skills in your child.
 Listen to a few stories, enjoy a magnet activity, and sing a few songs.
-Take home a take-away craft.
-Space is limited to 20 children and their accompanying adult, all children must be accompanied by a parent or caregiver.
+Take home a craft.
+All children must be accompanied by a parent or caregiver.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.